Avalanche danger closes Highway 2 near Leavenworth as wet weather persists

 Drivers heading east are being redirected to Chumstick Highway, she said, and to should be prepared to take it slow.

-Coastal flood advisories were also active Saturday morning around much of Puget Sound Saturday, though no flooding was reported, said NWS meteorologist Kayla Mazurkiewicz.
+Coastal flood advisories were also active Saturday morning around much of Puget Sound, though no flooding was reported, said NWS meteorologist Kayla Mazurkiewicz.

 Dry weather is expected by Sunday.